maczokni/crimemapping_textbook_bookdown/docs/05-week5.md

 For the purposes of this course, it's enough that you know of, and understand the MAUP and its implications.
 Always be smart when choosing your appropriate spatial unit of analysis, and when you use binning of any form, make sure you consider how and if your conclusions might change compared to another possible approach.

-### Homework 2
+### Homework 5.2

-Look at the question for homework 1 about the three maps of binning and the hotspot map.
-Answer this question again, but now in light of what you have learned about MAUP.
+*Look at the question for homework 5.1 about the three maps of binning and the hotspot map.
+Answer this question again, but now in light of what you have learned about MAUP. *

 ## Replacing polygons with grid or hex shapes

-When you have meaningful spatial units of analysis in your polygons, so you are interested specifically in Local Autorities, it might make sense to stick with what we did last week, and aggregate the points into these polygons to cheare thematic maps.
+When you have meaningful spatial units of analysis in your polygons, for example you are interested specifically in Local Autorities, it might make sense to stick with what we did last week, and aggregate the points into these polygons to cheare thematic maps.
 However, while thematic maps are an accessible and visually appealing method for displaying spatial information,  they can also be highly misleading.
 Irregularly shaped polygons and large differences in the size of areas being mapped can introduce misrepresentation.
 The message researchers want to get across might be lost, or even worse, misdirect the viewers to erroneous conclusions.
+[This article](https://www.tandfonline.com/eprint/q9w7iUhFJwzvBR84GkT9/full) provides a helpful discussion of the problem illustrating the case with UK election maps.
+It is worth reading.

 Fortunately, there are many methods in R to enhance the legibility of geographic information and the interpretability of what it is trying to be communicated.